Facts about Food Allergies

 What is Oral Allergy Syndrome?

 Disclaimer: PAK is not a professional or medical organization.
 It is a group of parents sharing information and supporting each other.
 The discussions, meeting minutes, handouts, guest speakers, agendas, and other products of our support group do not constitute medical/legal advice and should not be relied upon as such.
-Always discuss individual health questions and medical issues with a qualified personal physician.
+Always discuss individual health questions and medical issues with a qualified personal physician

 Does your child have severe food allergies?